-- 83. Summer camp but the staff never took him to hospital.
-It was just luck that Mr We who was also an asthmatic had an inhaler with him.
-Sum was never given an inhaler at Rossie Farm. - 84.
-Was a resident and he was gay.
+- 83. Suffered from asthma and he took a bad asthma attack when we were at summer camp but the staff never took him to hospital.
+It was just luck that Mr LMK Who was also an asthmatic had an inhaler with him.
+Was never given an inhaler at Rossie Farm. - 84. was a resident and he was gay.
 He was in Balgowan with me too.
 He was caught in the laundry room with another boy.
-This boy was given a terrible beating by was a mean away.
+This boy was given a terrible beating by LLY and he ran away.
 We heard the beating take place.
-I never saw this boy again but wasn't punished - 85.
+I never saw this boy again but me too wasn't punished - 85.
 I have been told that a month or two before I went to Rossie Farm three or four guys tried to get out by going through the closed block at night.
-They got caught and were given a severe beating by Exercised using 'night sticks' which were big truncheons.
-One of them was called Exercised.
-They were sent to Polmont for trying to escape. - 86.
-I know somebody tried to poison by putting by putting the second on his vegetables.
+They got caught and were given a severe beating by LY using 'night sticks' which were big truncheons.
+One of them was called Compared to the set to Polmont for trying to escape. - 86.
+I know somebody tried to poison LLY by putting poison on his vegetables.
 This happened while I was there.
-A boy died as a result of the second just after I left. - 87.
+A boy died as a result of drinking just after I left. - 87.
 When I was fourteen or fifteen I knew about the sexual abuse that was being carried out in Catholic institutions.
 Everybody knew because it was general knowledge.